NS 700: Series SS 9-16, 21-78

 The SS needed new locomotives for the operation of their new railway lines Arnhem – Deventer, Zutphen – Glanerbrug, Maastricht – Venlo and Almelo – Hengelo in 1865.
-A large number of SS 5-8 based locomotives were ordered from Beyer, Peacock and Company of Manchester, England, which were delivered between 1865 and 1869 as SS 9-16 and SS 21–78.
+A large number of SS 5-8 based locomotives were ordered from Beyer, Peacock & Company of Manchester, England, which were delivered between 1865 and 1869 as SS 9-16 and SS 21–78.
 They skipped numbers SS 17-20 those were taken by the goods engines (later series NS 2900) delivered in 1865.

 The boiler and cylinders were similar to the SS 5–8 series.
 The driving wheels were smaller and the maximum working pressure was increased to 8.3 kg/cm2, increasing the pulling power.
 The SS 9-16 were delivered with a four-wheeled tender, other locomotives were equipped with a six-wheeled tender.
-The four wheeled tender of four locomotives of Nos.
-SS 9–16 series was swapped in 1884 for a six-wheeled tender of the discontinued series SS 5–8.
+In 1884, a six-wheeled tender from the defunct series SS 5-8 was substituted for the four-wheeled tender of four locomotives from the Nos.
+SS 9-16 series.
 Initially, the locomotives were not fitted with a cab.
 The only protection for the fireman and the driver against bad weather was a plate on top of the firebox.
 Later, the locomotives were provided with a cab roof.
 When the fleets of the HSM and the SS was merged into the Dutch Railways in 1921, these locomotives were given the NS numbers 701–766.
 The series was withdrawn from service between 1930 and 1933.